 This new paper accomplishes something important for activists, including entrenched activists with generous government funding like Ivan Rusyn(3) - it defuses rebuttals by biologists, credible toxicologists, and ideologically neutral epidemiologists who have repeatedly shown that prior studies were bogus by claiming lives would be saved, because tens of thousands of people did not suddenly stop dying.
 By creating a fuzzy metric for months gained they can still invoke voodoo correlations but not be criticized when no dead bodies can be linked to the older standards.

-Pollution is still a problem in countries like China and India, but like American and England in the 1950s that is smog - PM10 - a known killer.
-It is not PM2.5 but meteorologists love to throw up maps of PM2.5 because nearly any community can at least be yellow on a hot day.
+Pollution is still a problem in countries like China and India, but like America and England in the 1950s that is smog - PM10 - a known killer.
+Lacking such real pollution, meteorologists love to throw up maps of PM2.5 because nearly any community can at least be yellow on a hot day.

 The whole map above would be green with yellow around the actual fire raging in northern California.
 Yet this scaremongering graphic caused a run on surgical masks in Sacramento, even though those do not prevent PM2.5 particles from getting into lungs.